A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: Introduction

-The idea of the construction is that any metric $g\in\Cal G$ determines a conformal class on $\barm$ (since the conformal class of $g$ on $M$ extends to the boundary by conformal compactness) and this restricts to $[\Cal G]$ at the boundary.
-Working with this conformal structure, we can use standard techniques of tractor calculus, and an instance of what is called a BGG splitting operator, to associate to any $h\in\Cal G$ a one-form with values in the tactor bundle $\Cal T\barm$.
+The idea of the construction is that any metric $g\in\Cal G$ determines a conformal class on $\barm$ (since the conformal class of $g$ on $M$ extends to the boundary by conformal compactness) and this restricts to $[\Cal G_\infty]$ at the boundary.
+Working with this conformal structure, we can use standard techniques of tractor calculus, and an instance of what is called a BGG splitting operator, to associate to any $h\in\Cal G$ a one-form with values in the tractor bundle $\Cal T\barm$.
 The Hodge dual (with respect to $g$) of this one-form is then shown to admit a smooth extension of the boundary whose boundary value is defined to be $c(g,h)$, see Propositions \ref{prop3.1} and \ref{prop3.2}.
-The proof that this actually defines a cocycle needs some care because of the use of different conformal structures on $\barm$, but is otherwise straigthforward.
+The proof that this actually defines a cocycle needs some care because of the use of different conformal structures on $\barm$, but is otherwise straightforward.
+The idea to seek objects valued in $\Cal T\barm$ was motivated by a desire to link to the KID (Killing initial data) equation, and its solutions, which (as we discuss later), has a nice interpretation in the tractor picture.
+This, with the conformal compactification, leads to the need to use conformal tractors and tools that are conformally invariant so that they extend in a simple and practical way to the boundary.
+The BGG splitting operators we use are then the unique conformally invariant operators available to extract the required jet data and include this is the required bundles.
+The use of tractors and conformally invariant operators is also crucial for allowing us to work locally (along the boundary), which is an essential feature of our approach.

-Initially, this leads to a two parameter family of cocyles since there are two constructions of the above type, one depending on the trace of the difference $g-h$, the other on its trace-free part.
+Initially, this leads to a two parameter family of cocycles since there are two constructions of the above type, one depending on the trace of the difference $g-h$, the other on its trace-free part.
 Our constructions do not require charts or coordinates, so, in that sense, are automatically geometric in nature.
 The constructions also readily imply equivariancy with respect to the appropriate diffeomorphisms.
-If $\Ph$ is a diffeomorphism of $\barm$ which preserves the class $\Cal G$ (in an obvious sense) then by definition the restriction $\Ph|_{\partial M}$ is a conformal isometry for $[\Cal G]$.
+If $\Ph$ is a diffeomorphism of $\barm$ which preserves the class $\Cal G$ (in an obvious sense) then by definition the restriction $\Ph|_{\partial M}$ is a conformal isometry for $[\Cal G_\infty]$.
 Therefore, it naturally acts on sections of $\Cal T\partial M$ (and of course on forms on $\partial M$) and for any of the cocycles $c(\Phi^*g,\Phi^*h)=(\Phi|_{\partial M})^*c(g,h)$, see Proposition \ref{prop3.3}.